-The procedures for investigating an officer-involved shooting are contained within the SIRR Protocol and should be adhered to as guidelines in any case in which an officer is involved in a shooting.
+- A. Officer Involved Shootings: The procedures for investigating an officer-involved shooting are contained within the SIRR Protocol and should be adhered to as guidelines in any case in which an officer is involved in a shooting.
+The SIRR Protocol clearly details the actions that should be taken by all participants who have a role in the process of the investigation, including media relations. - B. Life Threatening Injury or Death Incidents: The procedures for investigating life threatening injury or death incidents are contained within the SIRR Protocol and should be adhered to as guidelines.
 The SIRR Protocol clearly details the actions that should be taken by all participants who have a role in the process of the investigation, including media relations.